 It is important to give the person on the other side an appropriate response so they know the bathroom is occupied.
 You can do this by shouting out a quick “Occupied” or a double knock on the door if you don’t want to communicate.

-When someone knocks on the bathroom door, it’s likely that they want to use it too.
+When someone knocks on the bathroom door, they likely want to use it too.
 They may be in a hurry and responding quickly will allow them to move on to find another bathroom.
 Sometimes seconds matter, so don’t delay in giving a response.

-This is especially true if you are in a more public context, where a mix of elderly people, pregnant women and people with different medical conditions that can increase urinary urgency, may be rushing to the bathroom.
+This is especially true if you are in a more public context, where a mix of elderly people, pregnant women, and people with different medical conditions can increase urinary urgency, maybe rushing to the bathroom.
 Studies show that the sudden, compelling desire to pass urine can be difficult to defer in elderly people at times.

 Answer promptly so other people can make decisions more quickly.

 Short verbal responses that quickly get to the point are sometimes best.
 You could say one of the following:

 A quick verbal response allows you to concentrate on using the bathroom, instead of getting caught up in whatever the other person wants to say.

 Ensure that your tone is polite because sometimes people get offended if you sound like you’re chasing them away.
 They may even forget about their urgent need to use the bathroom as they get caught up in a belligerent rant.
 Keep it short and sweet.

 Long verbal responses give the person enough time to register that someone is speaking to them and then process what that person is saying.
 Also, some people may just simply not be one-word communicators.

 If you like to use longer sentences when you’re talking, consider responding with one of the following in moderate or high volume: